-Do you ever wonder if there’s a better way to job search than clicking apply and waiting for the automated rejection letter or black-hole silence that seems to accompany every application?
-If one of your goals this year is to make a career move, then let’s be intentional about planning your 2021 job search.
+Do you ever wonder if there’s a better way to job search than the apply + wait + get ghosted business that’s currently rampant in the job market?
+If one of your goals this year is to make a career move, then it’s time to be intentional and plan your 2023 job search.

 On average, each corporate job posting attracts 250 resumes.
 Of those candidates, only four to six will get called for an interview, and only one will get the job.